 ii.
 Systematic Transfer Option

-Canara HSBC Oriental Bank of Commerce Life Insurance Invest 4G comes with a Systematic Transfer Option.
+Canara HSBC Life Insurance Invest 4G comes with a Systematic Transfer Option.
 This option allows you to benefit from the recurring investment strategy even while you are investing in a lump sum.

 For example, if you can only invest once a year, the systematic transfer will ensure that your funds are allocated to equity funds as SIP.